Discover the URL for your organization

 $metadata to obtain the metadata document of the service.

-When the Discovery service is configured for OAuth authentication, a request sent to the service Web API without an access token triggers a bearer challenge with the authority of the “common” endpoint and the resource ID of the service.
+When the Discovery Service is configured for OAuth authentication, a request sent to the service without an access token triggers a bearer challenge with the authority of the “common” endpoint and the resource ID of the service.

-The Discovery service Web API supports the CORS standard for cross-origin access as does the Web API.
+The Discovery Service supports the CORS standard for cross-origin access.
 For more information about CORS support see Use OAuth with Cross-Origin Resource Sharing to connect a Single Page Application.

 Get the details of a specific instance.
 If you leave out the GUID, all instances that the authenticated user has access to are returned.